David Satchell’s Hair Design Scrap Book

 Following this he had a mini-salon and worked on his own in a small shopping area in a high class residential district.
 But soon he had to decide whether it remained a mini-salon – within twelve weeks of opening he was fully booked well in advance, and without having done any advertising!

-Below: David adding the finishing touches to one of his models
+Below: David adding the finishing touches to his models

 A Girl with a Lovely Head of Grass!